 “Patients who find it difficult to come to appointments.
 Young working age patients”.
 (R84 Chief Audiologist)

-4) Ability to understand: Respondent comments under this sub-theme centred on a patient’s ability to understand the concept of self-help, such as:
+(4) Ability to understand: Respondent comments under this sub-theme centred on a patient’s ability to understand the concept of self-help, such as:

 “Those who have a clear understanding of the purpose [of self-help] and their own expectations”.
 (R63 hearing therapist)